orionrobots/orionrobots.github.io/wiki/building_tips.md

 </p>
 <p>When using <a class="wiki" href="/wiki/pic.html" title="PIC">PIC</a>'s and other chips - always try to use sockets for these.
 This means that when you have a fault, or wish to upgrade it, or reuse it - you can.
 Also - it means that you have much less chance of damaging the chip when soldering the socket.
 Many of these components are sensitive to heat.
 </p>
 <p>If you are working with IC's and transistors, always try to make sure you are earthed - buy a wrist band from your local PC dealer.
 Many of these devices are sensitive to electrostatic discharges.
 That also means you should store them in their protective bags.
 I also tend to find a sheet of paper or card, during work, is a good place to store them temporarily.
-You can breifly earth yourself by touching a metal part of a case - but using the band means you have both hands, and ensures proper contact.
+You can briefly earth yourself by touching a metal part of a case - but using the band means you have both hands, and ensures proper contact.
 </p>
 <p>Try to avoid using screwdrivers that are the wrong size for the screw- although it may be convenient and tempting to use one screwdriver for everything - you have a good chance of destroying the screw heads and screw driver.
 </p>